sachie/react-quickstart/README.md

 - ***CSS Modules*** to avoid classname clashing and neatly organize stylesheets.
 Learn more about CSS modules [here](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/).
 Shared/global styles and scss variables can go in `/src/assets/styles`.
 Basic examples of modules, variables and class combing are included.

-- ***Eslint, Stylelint, Prettier*** and comprehensive configs for each, to lint all your files **as you code**, and keep a consistent coding style within your team.
+- ***Eslint, Stylelint, Prettier*** and comprehensive configs for each, to lint all your files **as you code**, and keep a consistent coding style within the project.
 Some highlights include: automatic import verification and sorting, clear tag spacing, filename checking, css animation performance and browser-unsupported feature checking, etc.

 - ***Additional scripts*** for lint checking and fixing with ease, as well as the default scripts created by CRA.